Knowing how to overcome impostor syndrome is crucial to accomplishing your goals in business and life.

 Impostor syndrome can feel like debilitating self-doubt or even panic that we don’t belong, or that we will be “found out.”

-Enter impostor syndrome.
-Impostor syndrome refers to a term coined by psychologists in the 70s that refers to high-achieving individuals who have an inability to internalize their accomplishments and a persistent fear of being exposed as a fraud.
+The term “impostor syndrome” was coined by psychologists in the 70s and refers to high-achieving individuals who have an inability to internalize their accomplishments and a persistent fear of being exposed as a fraud.

-Basically, you attribute your achievements to some external “fluke” instead of your own personal skills, talents, and efforts.
+Basically, when you experience impostor syndrome, you attribute your achievements to some external “fluke” instead of your own personal skills, talents, and efforts.
 You might also feel like you’re the odd one out, like you are the one who doesn’t belong.

 If you grew up in an environment that was highly focused on rewards and recognition (and highly criticized if that that level of achievement wasn’t met), you are more likely to feel like an impostor.

-How to know if you have impostor syndrome
+How to know if you have imposter syndrome

 How do you know if you have impostor syndrome?
-Simply start listening for the inner critic.
+Start by paying attention to your own thoughts.

-Your inner critic or impostor sounds like a loud voice inside you, criticizing you, tearing you down, and listing all the reasons why you “can’t” or “don’t” deserve something.
-It also provides excuses for you not to try something at all.
+Impostor syndrome sounds like a loud voice inside you, criticizing you, tearing you down, and listing all the reasons why you “can’t” or “don’t” deserve something.
+This lovely beast also provides excuses for you not to try something at all.